No. 158 - Former All Saints of Riana - "A Large Shoebox Without a Lid"

 A challenge of all churches at the time was retaining their congregations.
 Bishop Hay spoke about this at the dedication ceremony when he posed the question: “Why don’t people go to church?”
 While his reasoning was compelling, ultimately it was not enough to keep the church open for more than a generation or two.

-However, All Saints found a new purpose in the 1990’s when it was relocated to the Christian Youth Centre, 'Camp Clayton', outside Ulverstone.
+The church closed in November 1995 but the building soon found a new purpose when it was relocated to the Christian Youth Centre, 'Camp Clayton', outside Ulverstone.
 In ‘Mission, Muscle and Miracle’, the removal of the church is described in some detail:

 “The building was to be moved in three sections.
 The roof had to be removed because of height limits on the South Road overpass on the Bass Highway.
 Some overhead power lines had to be lifted manually to enable the load to pass along the South Riana Road… The porch and nave were removed first and transported separately…the roof was disconnected from the walls and divided into two halves along the length of the building… On moving day, a very large crane, a long semi-trailer, a low-loader trailer and a heavy prime mover arrived and lifted the roof into two sections onto the semi, and then lifted the remainder of the structure in one piece – somewhat resembling a large shoebox without a lid – while the low-loader backed in underneath”.